 The meeting also addressed terrorism and respect for the rule of law

 Budapest, 16 February 2018.
-The situation in Cuba and Venezuela, the upcoming elections in Mexico, the terrorist threat and the defence of the rule of law as well as the increasing denounces of corruption in Colombia were addressed during the meeting of the Executive Committee of the Centrist Democrat International (IDC-CDI) held today in Budapest.
+The situation in Cuba and Venezuela, the upcoming elections in Mexico, the terrorist threat and the defense of the rule of law as well as the increasing denounces of corruption in Colombia were addressed during the meeting of the Executive Committee of the Centrist Democrat International (IDC-CDI) held today in Budapest.

 The IDC-CDI president, former Colombian President Andrés Pastrana, said that “the IDC-CDI wants to denounce the tragedy that the people of Venezuela are experiencing, and we demand that Nicolás Maduro stop manipulating the law.”
 He also lamented the fact that “once again Zapatero’s mediation has not yielded results.”
 A resolution passed today also condemns the expulsion of the Spanish ambassador in Caracas, carried out “in retaliation for EU sanctions”.